rethinkdb/rethinkdb-rs/api/javascript/index.md

 r.point(longitude, latitude) &rarr; point
 {% endapibody %}

 Construct a geometry object of type Point.
-The point is specified by two floating point numbers, the longitude (&minus;180 to 180) and the latitude (&minus;90 to 90) of the point on a perfect sphere.
+The point is specified by two floating point numbers, the longitude (&minus;180 to 180) and latitude (&minus;90 to 90) of the point on a perfect sphere.
+See [Geospatial support](/docs/geo-support/) for more information on ReQL's coordinate system.

 __Example:__ Define a point.